Request Access to Climatiqs data tool kit.

 • The columns are associated inputs to generate the sector’s output.

-• The orange colouring corresponds to the largest monetary flow and the blue colour to the lowest.
+• The orange color corresponds to the largest monetary flow and the blue color to the lowest.

 Figure 1.
 Graphical representation of an IOT for 30 economic sectors in China (adapted from Mi et al., 2018).